“This world is huge, and there is so much space for everyone to do something great.”

 We can arpeggiate each of the chords and 'rock around the clock a la boogie woogie and stride too' around, cycle of 5th's the roots a bit, locate the diatonic 3 and 3, add seven maybe and lay the basis for all of the colors.

 Review.
 This index page for topics for harmony and chords has a few of the keystones for building up your harmonic vocabulary.
-From spelling out chords to diatonic chord progressions, to color tones and musical styles, to chord type and chord substitution, there's topics to explore.
+From spelling out chords to diatonic chord progressions, to color tones and musical styles, to chord type and chord substitution, there's topics to explore and for some, a lifetime of musical discoveries.
 These all knit together in theory, now U've got to knit the components you need into your own understanding, so as to have the pieces needed to play the songs, to tell the tales you want to share.

 Advanced theorist.
 Once an artist hear clear major or minor in triads, and can spell out the letter names of the chords through all 12 key centers, the rest is fairly easy.
 Hearing root motion of chord progressions and understanding chord type, opens up into the vast universe of chord substitution.
 From this point, it's about what we can hear, understand and utilize in our own creative endeavors and collaborations.
 The tritone interval is a catalyst to most points beyond.